-Note: The prescribing information of concomitant medications should be consulted to identify potential interactions.
+Note: The prescribing information of concomitant medication should be consulted to identify potential interactions.

-• Effects of other medicaments on Endovelle
+• Effects of other medicinal products on Dimetrum

-Progestins including dienogest are metabolized mainly by the cytochrome P450 3A4 system (CYP3A4) located both in the intestinal mucosa and in the liver.
+Progestogens including dienogest are metabolized mainly by the cytochrome P450 3A4 system (CYP3A4)

+located both in the intestinal mucosa and in the liver.
 Therefore, inducers or inhibitors of CYP3A4 may affect the progestogen drug metabolism.

-An increased clearance of sex hormones due to enzyme induction may reduce the therapeutic effect of Endovelle and may result in undesirable effects e.g., changes in the uterine bleeding profile.
+An increased clearance of sex hormones due to enzyme induction may reduce the therapeutic effect of Dimetrum and may result in undesirable effects e.g. changes in the uterine bleeding profile.